damonallison/notes/linux/fish.md

 # Fish Shell

+## TODO

+* `LaunchServices` - default text editor.
+* `$PATH` / global user paths.
+* Redirection

 Fish is a "friendly" shell which attempts to modernize the arcane world of legacy shells.
 Fish improves command line completion, scripting syntax, and has a `oh my zsh`-like package manager called `oh my fish`.

 ## Features